Your word is a lamp to my feet and a light to my path. – Psalms 119:105

 Navy SEAL training intentionally induces the fog of war during Hell Week.
 These training scenarios were intended to simulate combat-like conditions by combining multiple stressors.
-Common elements of the exercises include sleep deprivation, high levels of continuous physical activity, substantial physiological, environmental and psychological stress and inclusion of simulated, combat-like activities.
+Common elements of the exercises include sleep deprivation, high levels of continuous physical activity, substantial physiological, environmental, and psychological stress, and the inclusion of simulated, combat-like activities.

 The world we live in is a dark place.
+We live under conditions that produce a spiritual fog of war.
 The enemy and his minions are constantly probing and seeking advantage.
 Like it or not, we are at war.
 Picture yourself as a soldier dropped behind enemy lines.
 The enemy is all around and out to find and destroy you.
-As a child of the King you are far from your true home in heaven.
-We live under conditions which produce a spiritual fog of war.
+As a child of the King, you are far from your true home in heaven.

-How do we counter this and become successful in the spiritual battle which we face?
+How do we counter this and become successful in the spiritual battle we face?